Cuijpie/MC-dyconits/README.md

 This is the repository of Opencraft.
 Opencraft is a fork of [Glowstone](https://atlarge.ewi.tudelft.nl/gitlab/opencraft/minecraft-like-games/collector-glowstone).

+## Using Opencraft with Dyconits

+Opencraft allows the usage of Dyconits.
+The implemented policies are Donnybrook and Vector-Field.
+To set up the policy for which the server needs to run on a `policyconfig.txt` file needs to be created in the `target/config` folder.

+- `cd /target/config`
+- `touch policyconfig.txt`
+- With your favorite text-editor edit `policyconfig.txt` such that it contains `policy=<policyname>`.
+- Current policies: `Donnybrook` and `Vectorfield`

+When OpenCraft is started without a `policyconfig.txt` file, then the server uses a Default policy active.
+The Default policy mimics a Minecraft-like game as it is implemented without Dyconits.

 ## Updating Opencraft

 When compiling for the first time, you'll likely need to pull new commits from Glowstone's repository.
 Merge this code into the `dev` branch without fast-forwarding.
 E.g.,